 There will be food, and wine, and beer, and music, and (almost certainly, because Portland) donuts.
-There will be more lenses than you can shake a FIZ controller at.
+There will be more lenses than you can shake a FIZ controller at, and FIZ controllers to shake at ‘em.
 There will be knowledgeable people waiting to answer your optical questions.
 There will be hands-on time with the widest selection of glass you’ll find short of an NAB, IBC, or Cine Gear Expo.
 And unlike those shows, this one’s all glass, all the time.

-Yes, it’s three months away: plan for it now, and get airfare on the cheap.
+three months barely a month away: plan for it now, and get airfare on the cheap.
 If you want to make a day trip of it, you can catch MAX light rail from within the airport to a stop only a couple of blocks from Koerner.
 Transit’s not a bad idea in any case; parking near Koerner is limited, and there will be crowds.
 If you do drive and park in the neighborhood, keep an eye out for time-limit signs.

 More information and registration info at lenssummit.com.